 The TicWatch C2 has GPS and a heart rate sensor to increase its fitness tracking ability, along with NFC for Google Pay use, which is great news.
 The body is made from both plastic and stainless steel, and has an IP68 water resistant rating, while the straps are leather.
 Google’s Wear OS is installed, making the C2 compatible with both Android and iOS devices.
 It’s the latest version of Wear OS too, so the software easier to navigate, and has improved notifications.

-Mobvoi’s idea is for the smartwatch to become a device that helps us look around, enjoy life as it goes on without staring at our phones, while still remaining connected and aware of incoming notifications.
+Mobvoi’s idea is for the smartwatch to become a device that helps us look around and enjoy life as it goes on without staring at our phones, while still remaining connected and aware of incoming notifications.
 It’s a similar tactic to Palm and its Palm (2018) companion phone.
 However, the TicWatch C2 costs $200, or 180 pounds, and is available without a contract.

 The design means they isolate the wearer from outside sounds, automatically detect when they are inserted or removed from your ear to pause or play audio and are resistant to sweat and rain.
 Battery life is quoted as four hours, or 18 hours with recharges from the case, and a 15-minute charge will return 85 minutes of use.